How can we help you today?

 How do I know if a domain is worth buying?

-A domain is worth buying if it aligns with your business goals.
-Look for short, memorable names with common TLDs like .com, and consider variations, common misspellings, and relevant industry terms.
-Also, check availability and avoid trademark issues before purchasing.
+A domain is worth buying if it aligns with your goals.
+Look for short, memorable names, common extensions, and relevance to your business.
+Always check availability and trademarks before purchasing.

 Is it better to focus on one domain or expand to many?